Travel and Research Support

 Faculty Research Support

-Full-time and regular part-time members of the faculty may request up to a total of $1,200 (pro-rated for part-time faculty) for each academic year to cover expenses incurred in connection with a research project.
+Full-time and regular part-time members of the faculty may request up to a total of $1,400 (pro-rated for part-time faculty) for each academic year to cover expenses incurred in connection with a research project.
 These funds can be used to support the preparation of lengthy manuscripts or publications (except textbooks); the purchase of equipment and supplies (which then become the property of the college); stipends for research assistants; travel expenses for research; and duplication costs.
-A call for requests will be issued early in the fall and spring semesters from the Provost's Office; the Application for Research Support should be submitted at that time.
+A call for requests will be issued early in the fall and spring semesters from the Provost's Office; the Application for Research Support [pdf] should be submitted at that time.

-Collaborative research with students
+Collaborative Research with Students

 Funds are available through each division to support student and faculty collaborative research and independent student research during the summer.

 The College encourages faculty members to take part in professional meetings, to keep in touch with fellow scholars, and to stay up to date with the most advanced thought in their individual fields.
 The College therefore reimburses full-time members of the faculty (Professors, Associate Professors, Assistant Professors, and Instructors) for a major part of the expenses incurred in attending meetings of learned or professional societies.

 Full-time faculty members have an annual allowance of $1,750.
 The total reimbursement for two successive academic years beginning September 1 will not exceed $3,500, allowing members of the faculty to accumulate the annual $1,750 limit over two years for greater flexibility in travel plans.
 Full-time faculty members on one-year appointments (visiting or otherwise) are eligible for a maximum of $1,750.

 Reimbursable expenses include transportation, lodging, meals, and conference registration.
 Receipts are required; the Faculty Travel Reimbursement form [pdf] must be completed and sent to Marcia Brown, Provost's Office.